rohitaragde/Uber-ETL-Automation-with-Airflow-Mage/README.md

 ### Step 06: Perform ETL Process in Mage

 Execute the ETL process using Mage.
 The data will be transformed and later on will be loaded into the Google Cloud BigQuery bucket.

+Also, Remember to update the yaml file according to your gcp credentials from the API and Services tab in the Google CLoud.

 ## Data load from GCP Bucket API to Mage